quicwg/base-drafts/draft-ietf-quic-http.md

 : Either the client or server of the connection.

 frame:
-: The smallest unit of communication within an HTTP/3 connection, consisting of a header and a variable-length sequence of octets structured according to the frame type.
+: The smallest unit of communication on a stream in HTTP/3, consisting of a header and a variable-length sequence of octets structured according to the frame type.

   Protocol elements called "frames" exist in both this document and